Exorcist Thriller to Feature Catholic Nun Battling Demons and Church Sexism

-Lionsgate has agreed to co-produce The Devil’s Light, a supernatural thriller featuring a young American nun with a gift for casting out demons.
+Lionsgate has agreed to co-produce The Devil’s Light, a supernatural thriller featuring a young American nun with a gift for casting out demons in the male-dominated world of exorcisms.

-The film, which will also be co-produced by Gold Circle, tells the story of a 25-year-old nun named Sister Ann who enters the male-dominated world of exorcisms with the help of a mentor who recognizes her particular gifts.
+The film follows a 25-year-old nun named Sister Ann who receives the help of a mentor who recognizes her particular gifts.
 The story begins with the Vatican opening schools for exorcists in six countries, including the United States, in response to unprecedented growth in the numbers of demonic possessions worldwide.

 Sister Ann, a restless 25-year-old, feels called to perform exorcisms and enrolls in the course, despite Church restrictions that reserve exorcisms to priests.

-A professor perceives her Sister Ann’s special gift, and she is eventually permitted to observe actual training sessions.
+A professor perceives Sister Ann’s special gift, and she is eventually permitted to observe actual training sessions.

 As the story unfolds, Sister Ann comes face to face with a demonic presence with mysterious ties to her own past that has infested the school.